Neufund/website-icbm/README.md

 yarn
 yarn start
 ```
-Then open `http://localhost:9090`.
+`https://localhost:9090` should be opened automatically.
 Hot reloading of both react and static files (ejs, sass) files should work.
 Sometimes gulp forgets to watch new files so you need to rerun `yarn start`.

+#### Usage of HTTPS in development.
+We have to use https also during development as it is required by ledger to work correctly.

 ### Environment variables